Beni (music): History

 Around 1914, the style spread to Tanga and Dar es Salaam.
-The first accounts of beni in Nyasaland were around 1918.
-During the First World War, beni was danced by askari soldiers.
-Prisoners of war danced it in the detention camp at Zomba in Malawi, and by detachments of the 2nd KAR when they returned to Nairobi.
+The first accounts of Beni in Nyasaland date to around 1918.
+During the First World War, Beni was danced by askari soldiers.
+Prisoners of war also danced it in the detention camp at Zomba in Malawi, and by detachments of the 2nd KAR when they returned to Nairobi.
 Beni dancers were also instrumental in structured communication during the 1935 Copperbelt strike in Northern Rhodesia.

-When Beni was indigenized, western instruments were sometimes exchanged with local instruments, and march time was replaced by African cross beats and polyrhythm.
-In Kenya, for example, wooden trumpets were substituted for traditional brass versions of the western instrument.
+As Beni was adapted by Africans, western instruments were sometimes exchanged with local instruments, and march time was replaced by African cross beats and polyrhythm.
+In Kenya, for example, wooden wind instruments were substituted for western trumpets.